There is no legal limit on the darkness of tint in Pennsylvania.

-The main reason for this law is to ensure that driver’s have good visibility and can see during night time and inclement weather conditions.
+The main reason for this law is to ensure that driver’s have good visibility and can see during nighttime and inclement weather conditions.

 Are 5% Tints Legal in Pa?